 Amazon gave Expanse fans an extra early Christmas present.
 Season 4 was due to drop today, December 13, but it was available at least six hours ahead of schedule.
 I saw a notice on Twitter around 6pm Central last night, watched the first four episodes, with another two early this morning, then finished up around 2pm.
 I'm not sure why they used a different aspect ratio, super widescreen, but it gave it a cinematic feel, and perhaps that would be even more noticeable in 4K.
+[EDIT: On rewatching ahead of Season 5 I noticed the widescreen was used for the scenes on Ilus, but they used the typical 16:9 ratio for most everything else.]
 Even though I've read all the novels and stories up to this point, I'm still occasionally surprised by the TV adaptation.
 Reasons for that include a compression, some times a rearrangement, of story lines, including shifting actions or dialogue from one character to another.
 There was only one thing that displeased me about these episodes, but I won't elaborate.
-I kept expecting, hoping, for a different reveal of a characters motives, but I'll give them the benefit of the doubt that they can redeem the situation in later episodes.
+I kept expecting, hoping, for a different reveal of a character's motives, but I'll give them the benefit of the doubt that they can redeem the situation in later episodes.

 Earth calls that planet New Terra, but the first people to make landfall there were refugees from Ganymede, and they named it Ilus after a brother of the mythical Ganymede.
 Ilus has rich lithium deposits, which the settlers have been mining for a while, then an Earth corp. with an authorized contract shows up.
 Avasarala tasks James Holden and his Rocinante crew to go to Ilus to settle the dispute between the two parties.
 Unfortunately, Ilus also seems to be a repository of residual proto-molecule, so nothing goes according to plan.
 Even though the OPA in the Belt has negotiated for peace and cooperation with the Inners, all the old rivalries are still alive.
 Holden is once again stuck in the middle of multiple disputes, but it's hard for him to concentrate on them since the dangers of the proto-molecule takes precedence.
 Add to that mix a charismatic Belter who repudiates what he considers the OPA's capitulation, whose agenda has the potential to bring all of humanity to the brink of war once again.